 The second is the distance your hands need to move when turning your bars.
 The shorter this displacement is, the more ‘twitchy’ your steering will become.
 This just means that less steering input is required to change the direction of your bike.
-The downside to having more steering input or ‘twitchiness’ is that forces acting on the wheel on the ground will have a greater effect at your handlebars.
-That said, higher steering leverage can minimise this effect, so it’s only really a problem with narrow bars.
+The downside to having more steering input or ‘twitchiness’ is that forces acting on the wheel on the ground will have a greater effect on your handlebars.
+That said, a higher amount of steering leverage minimises this effect, so it’s only really a problem with narrow bars.

 And the third is the location of your hands on the steering arc.